 ARGENTINA: Clics Modernos - Charly García

-Finding the right adjective to sum-up an album is not always an easy task, but the word 'revolutionary' is obvious in the case of García's epic sophomore solo attempt
+Finding the right adjective to sum-up an album is not always an easy task, but the word 'revolutionary' is obvious in the case of García's epic sophomore solo effort

 Upon what may well have been my fiftieth listen of this behemoth of an album, Clics Modernos, I was reminded of a quote I once heard by American political theorist and critic of the New Left movement, Saul Alinsky.
 He said: “True revolutionaries do not flaunt their radicalism.
 They cut their hair, put on suits and infiltrate the system from within.”
 Though within the confines of a democratic and somewhat ordered political sphere his instinct may have some remnant of truth, both Charly García’s album, as well as his being, more broadly speaking, demonstrates that this sentiment is far from reality when a true revolution is needed.
 At the time of the album’s release García inherently defied this statement in every sense of it, not just with his unique fashion sense, as he would don a bicolour moustache, lengthy, unkempt curly hair, and would never be seen sporting his collar done up, but also with the sheer genius of what can only be described as one of the most rebellious and unashamedly forward-thinking pieces of art I have ever come across.

 However, on this album, the cuttingness of his lyrics are arguably taken one step further.
 I could obsess over some of the songs on a lyrical level line-by-line for hours, like how some might with the works of Shakespeare, but I won’t spoil the fun for you in doing it for you and would rather leave you to your own devices to revel in the wonder of García’s poetry.
-If that doesn’t seem like an appetising task to you, then I would simply implore you to explore the lyrics of two tracks in particular, the wild opener, Nos Siguen Pegando Abajo, which uses some of the most expressive double entendre to highlight the rage García felt about the dictatorship’s violent repression, kicking off the album by comparing the nation's opressors to a paedophile marrying a child, as well as Los Dinosaurios, the rather gutsy homage to his brothers and sisters whom the dictatorship sickeningly killed.
-I just love the zestful certainty of the line 'pero los dinosaurios van a desaparecer' ('but the dinosours are going to dissapear' in English) after the seemingly endless list of people that he and many of his compatriots had been living in fear of knowing someone who would be taken and killed by the junta.
+If that doesn’t seem like an appetising task to you, then I would simply implore you to explore the lyrics of two tracks in particular, the wild opener, Nos Siguen Pegando Abajo, which uses some of the most expressive double entendre to highlight the rage García felt about the dictatorship’s violent repression, kicking off the album by comparing the nation's oppressors to a paedophile marrying a child, as well as Los Dinosaurios, the rather gutsy homage to his brothers and sisters whom the dictatorship sickeningly killed.
+I just love the zestful certainty of the line 'pero los dinosaurios van a desaparecer' ('but the dinosaurs are going to disappear' in English) within the context of the feat he and his compatriots were living in, knowing so many loved ones who would be taken and killed by the junta for even the slightest sign of not towing the party line.
 Yet, there is another form of rebellion taking place amidst García’s lyrical acerbity that is not to be ignored – the music.

 Having now listened to more albums from Argentina than any other nation, bar the UK, the US, and perhaps Mali, it wouldn’t be so out of place to consider myself somewhat au fait with the timeline of Argentine music, particularly rock.
-This album, for my money, completely tore up the rule book, and, in an act of defiance, took all the best parts of the avant-garde factions of the English-language music scene and made it his own thing.
+This album, for my money, completely tore up the rule book, and, in an act of defiance, took all the best parts of the avant-garde factions of the English-language music scene and made it its own thing.
 There is a song by one of his former outfits Serú Girán called Mientras Miro Las Nuevas Olas (translated to ‘meanwhile I look at the new waves’), in which García proudly declares ‘ya yo soy parte del mar’ (‘I am part of the sea’ in English).
-Without wishing to besmirch other artists who contributed to the new wave genre, I would argue that when it comes to Argentina, or even the region of Latin America as a whole, Garcia proves himself to be the epitome of the entire genre, taking a punkish and abrasive soul, but delivering it with a deft touch to a mass audience through an outstanding dance sensibility, which is not done with a frivelous motivation.
-This is not dance music for the sake of it; this is dance music made with a multi-layered purpose one of which is to rebel against those who have tried to rid the nation of joy and individual freedom.
+Without wishing to besmirch other artists who contributed to the new wave genre, I would argue that when it comes to Argentina, or even the region of Latin America as a whole, Garcia proves himself to be the epitome of the entire genre, taking a punkish and abrasive soul, but delivering it with a deft touch to a mass audience utilising his outstanding dance sensibility, which is not done with any frivolous motivation behind it.
+This is not dance music for the sake of it; this is dance music made with a multi-layered purpose, one of which is to rebel against those who have tried to rid the nation of joy and individual freedom.